o-oconnell/minixfromscratch/README.md

 ![recompile](https://github.com/o-oconnell/minixfromscratch/blob/master/screenshots/minixcompile.png)

 ## Minimal working example
+Download the `.img` from [releases](https://github.com/o-oconnell/minixfromscratch/releases).
 Assuming you have QEMU installed, run `./qemuminix3.sh`.
 After it boots, you can log in with username "root" and no password.
 To edit the code and recompile:

 - Exit MINIX with CTRL+ALT+DEL (if you do not, you may lose files that were not synced to the hard disk).
 You'll then need to close QEMU manually (MINIX doesn't know how).
 - Mount the root, usr, and home partitions with `./mountminix3`.
 Linux requires superuser permissions to mount a file system.